TRAINING FOR TWO

 Gina Conley, MS

 Welcome to Moments with MamasteFit!
-In this episode, we dive into understanding your postpartum period, its return timeline, and influential factors such as breastfeeding, weaning, stress, and nutrition.
+In this episode, we dive into understanding your first postpartum period, its return timeline, and influential factors such as breastfeeding, weaning, stress, and nutrition.
 We share personal experiences and discuss how lifestyle, mental health, and diet play roles in the resumption of menstrual cycles.
 We also provide practical tips, recommend nutritional advice, and discuss the benefits of using Pixie Cups for menstrual management.
 The episode includes insights on the use of AI for meal planning and highlights the importance of self-care during the postpartum phase.

 When Will “Aunt Flo” Return?